2021 is the Year of Rethinking Food Waste!

-Jersey City is in the process of creating its very first Climate Action Plan to reduce community-wide greenhouse gas (GHG) emissions.
-In order to engage the public in this process and to raise awareness about climate issues, Jersey City has made 2020 the Year of Climate Action.
+Jersey City is creating its very first Climate Action Plan to reduce community-wide greenhouse gas (GHG) emissions.
+In order to engage the public in this process and to raise awareness about climate issues, Jersey City made 2020 the Year of Climate Action.

-Projects for the Year of Climate Action include:
+Projects for the Year of Climate Action included:

 2019 was the Year of Sustainable Neighborhoods!